Citizen-AI/chat-server/README.md

   * make QRs work
   * log answer views
   * nice quotes
-  * should just send names & links
-  * make add to bottom work nicely when the page is only gradually filling up with short answers
   * error on no question found (so we can add them)
 * What people are asking based on recent popular topics
 * web client